MPHRS/Genomic-data-analysis/Project_4_Tardigrades/Report.md

 # Methods

-I'll answer as a world-famous genomics and bioinformatics expert specializing in extremotolerant invertebrates, recipient of the **EMBO Gold Medal for Molecular Adaptation in Tardigrades**.

-**TL;DR**: Here's a well-structured methods section formatted for a research article, covering genome analysis, peptide identification, subcellular localization, and ortholog prediction.

----

-## Methods

 ### Genome Acquisition and Repeat Masking
 The **genome assembly of *Ramazzottius varieornatus*** (accession: GCA_001949185.1_Rvar_4.0) was obtained in pre-assembled form from the NCBI database.
 To identify and mask repetitive elements, **RepeatModeler2 v2.0.3** ([DFam GitHub](https://github.com/Dfam-consortium/RepeatModeler)) was employed with default parameters.